Founder & Executive Director

 Jim is currently the director for the Detroit Pistons in-venue show since 2014 as well as the Detroit Red Wings director for the inaugural season at Little Caesars Arena.
 He directed the NHRA drag racing series that airs on Fox Broadcasting Companies and FS1 for two plus years.

-As the technical director for many live TV sports, including NBA, MLB, NHL, NFL pre-season games, NASCAR, American LeMans as well as many corporate events with General Motors, Ford and Chrysler (now FCA), Jim has had a rock-solid background in technically implementing and executing the always challenging multi-camera and multi-record broadcasts.
+As the technical director for many live TV sports, including NBA, MLB, NHL, NFL pre-season games, NASCAR, American LeMans as well as many corporate events with General Motors, Ford and Chrysler (now Stellatus), Jim has had a rock-solid background in technically implementing and executing the always challenging multi-camera and multi-record broadcasts.

 Jim’s love of the visual arts has complemented and naturally led to his association and development of the Hot Works shows and brands.